harshitaggarwal01/Visual-Research-Paper/README.md

         4. Replace content in Output_1
         ##### Output_2: Outline with Summarized Paragraphs
    3. Feed Output_2 into application that will generate interactive mind map
-        ##### Input: Output_2 (TXT w/ Tabs)
+        ##### Input: Output_2
-        1. Identifying level of association: the number of tabs detected at the beginning of a line
-        2. Use Postorder Tree Traversal to create mind map's nodes
+        1. Generate the interactive mind map by creating a graph using PyVis
         ##### Output_3: Interactive Mind Map = Visual Research Paper

+   ### To Do:
+   1. Extract figures and tables to add its labels to image nodes containing figure/table
+   2. Extract formulas to add as separate nodes
+   3. Generate a cleaner mind map